-Your county is required to have an advance directive program in place.
-Your county is you have the right to provide advance directive instructions to all of your healthcare providers.
+You may get a form for an advance directive from your county or online.
+In California, you have the right to provide advance directive instructions to all of your healthcare providers.
 You also have the right to change or cancel your advance directive at any time.